-The iPhone X weighed 6.14 ounces and had a 5.8-inch OLED screen.
-This was the first full-screen iPhone made by Apple, which the company accomplished by folding the OLED panel under the bottom of the display.
+The iPhone X weighs 6.14 ounces and has a 5.8-inch OLED screen.
+This was Apple's first full-screen iPhone, which the company accomplished by folding the OLED panel under the bottom of the display.

-A notch at the top of the phone housed the front-facing camera and the components needed for Face ID.
+A notch at the top of the phone housed the front-facing camera and necessary Face ID components.
 The notch became the new identifying factor when the iPhone was displayed as an icon, as opposed to the home button.
 Nearly every Android manufacturer copied the controversial notch design throughout 2017 and 2018.
 Samsung was the only significant holdout, moving to a “hole-punch” design for the Galaxy S10's front-facing camera.

 The iPhone X was rated with IP67 water and dust resistance.

 The OLED screen Apple introduced with the iPhone X was a significant design change from previous iPhone generations, and not just from the physical appearance.
 Having switched from LCD, the wide color P3 OLED panel had a 1,000,000:1 contrast ratio and 625 cd/m2 max brightness.
 This HDR display meant it could display video and images with high contrast and accurate color representation.

 Apple called the screen a Super Retina HD Display, with a 2436 x 1125 resolution, giving it a pixel density of 458 PPI.

 Whereas previous iPhones included space for a Home button, the iPhone X instead allows the display to reach the bottom edge.
 Apple replaced the Home button and Touch ID with swiping gestures and Face ID.